henrybear327/UVA/Data Structures and Libraries/Linear Data Structures with Built-in Libraries /C++ STL queue and deque (Java Queue and Deque)/Readme.md

 ### 10901

 #### The trickiest problem ever coded!
-Lot's of conditions to take into account!
+Lots of conditions to take into account!

 Add this one to favorite :)